acf-quizbowl/acf-quizbowl.github.io/documents/about.md

 ## How to become an ACF member?

-Community members who have done satisfactory work for ACF in the prior year (such as editing an ACF tournament or contributing to the logistics of running ACF tournaments) may be invited to become provisional members of ACF.
-Invitations are sent twice a year: before ACF Regionals, and after ACF Nationals.
+People who have done satisfactory work for ACF in the prior year (such as editing an ACF tournament or contributing to the logistics of running ACF tournaments) may be invited to become provisional members of ACF.
+Invitations happen twice a year: before ACF Regionals, and after ACF Nationals.
 Provisional members can become full members by doing satisfactory work on another ACF project.

 To work with ACF, apply to edit an ACF tournament (applications usually open in the summer), or contact an [ACF board member](/members#officers) about logistical work.